 Priority Weed Inspections

-MidCoast Council undertakes routine inspections of all land throughout the Local Government Area to identify priority weed growth.
+MidCoast Council undertakes routine inspections of all land throughout the region to identify priority weed growth.

 We also provide assistance and information to landholders to help them discharge any Biosecurity Duty.